hotrodorm/hotrod/README.md

 System.out.println("ID: " + inserted.getId()); // generated ID
 ```

-CRUD can use custom predicates, for example, to find all employees on departments 101 and 120, hired after January 15, 2024, with last names that end with 'SMITH':
+CRUD can also utilize custom predicates.
+For instance, you can find all employees in departments 101 and 120 who were hired after January 15, 2024, and have last names ending with "SMITH" using the following query:

 ```java
 List<Employee> emps = this.employeeDAO.select(e,